How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 How can I lower my 401(k) cost as an employer?

 Since a 401(k) is one of the top benefits employees want, it may be time to offer one at your workplace.
-However, when evaluating the 401(k) cost your business would incur, it’s understandable to be worried; a company with 10 employees can expect to pay $1,400 to $5,600 to get a plan up and running and cover the administration of it for the first year.
+However, when evaluating the 401(k) cost your business would incur, it’s understandable to be worried.

-To help compare costs and find the right TPA that can help you launch a 401(k) for your business, read our guide on the best third party administrators in the northeast.
-If you think that Complete Payroll Solutions might be a good choice for your company, learn more about CPS' 401(k) offerings.
+To help you compare 401(k) fees and find the right TPA that can help you successfully launch a plan for your business, you’ll want to review the best third-party administrators in the Northeast.
+If you think that Complete Payroll Solutions might be a good choice for your company, learn more about CPS’ 401(k) offerings.